akash-d/slate/source/API_doc.html.md

 -k 'https://23.79.234.237/ingest/v1/getActivityStatusById'
 ```

-An access token and a content provider ID are provided to content providers who are authorized to use the API .
+Those authorized to use the API are provided with an access token and a content provider ID.

-Also, to submit content to the PCD as an aggregation of multiple content providers, you must have an access token for each content provider.
+To submit content to PCD as an aggregation of multiple content providers, you must have an access token for each content provider.
 To ensure a successful request, you must use each access token with the corresponding provider.

 You must use both values in the body of any post call to authenticate the API request.